-Energetic, eclectic private tours of Brooklyn neighborhoods from a veteran guide.
+Energetic, eclectic Brooklyn tours from a veteran guide.

 See enthusiastic reviews on TripAdvisor and Yelp.
 As cited in Frommer's NYC, the Michelin Green Guide, & Rough Guide to NYC.